 Expenses that come up once a year are easy to manage this way too.
 Each month we put money into a Christmas savings account and a vacation savings account, and words can’t express how lovely it is to have this money set aside when Christmas and vacation time roll around.

 Other budget categories that work well for this type of account are home maintenance, clothing, and taxes (if you’re self-employed and pay quarterly estimated taxes).

-If you already have a system that works well for you, you’ll probably want to stick with that, but if you’re like me and can’t seem to make the usual methods work, I’d heartily recommend giving ING a try.
+If you already have a system that works well for you, you’ll probably want to stick with that, but if you’re like me and can’t seem to make the usual methods work, I’d heartily recommend giving Capital One 360 a try.

 How do you keep track of your budget categories?
-Are you an envelope person, a spreadsheet fan, an ING fan like myself, or do you do something altogether different?
+Are you an envelope person, a spreadsheet fan, an online savings account fan like myself, or do you do something altogether different?

 disclosure: Capital One 360 links are affiliate links and opening an account through the link will help to support this site.
 Thank you!